ManojSharma5500/cryptoplease-dart/packages/gemachain/README.md

-# Dart library for Solana
+# Dart library for Gemachain

-This is the Solana library for dart using the [JSON RPC API](https://docs.solana.com/apps/jsonrpc-api)
+This is the Solana library for dart using the [JSON RPC API]

 Currently, it supports